micmejia/bible-dump/NKJV/Luke/Luke 8.md

 ###### 1
-Now it came to pass, afterward, that He went through every city and village, preaching and [^a]bringing the glad tidings of the kingdom of God.
+Now it came to pass, afterward, that He went through every city and village, preaching and bringing the glad tidings of the kingdom of God.
 And the twelve _were_ with Him,

 ###### 2
-and certain women who had been healed of evil spirits and [^b]infirmities--Mary called Magdalene, out of whom had come seven demons,
+and certain women who had been healed of evil spirits and infirmities--Mary called Magdalene, out of whom had come seven demons,

 ###### 3
-and Joanna the wife of Chuza, Herod's steward, and Susanna, and many others who provided for [^c]Him from their [^d]substance. ## The Parable of the Sower
+and Joanna the wife of Chuza, Herod's steward, and Susanna, and many others who provided for Him from their substance. ## The Parable of the Sower

 ###### 4
 And when a great multitude had gathered, and they had come to Him from every city, He spoke by a parable: